aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 >
 > Additional Requirements:
 > - AWS cluster and instance endpoints must be directly accessible from the client side
+> - :warning: If connecting with non-admin users, permissions must be granted to the users so that the blue/green metadata table/function can be properly queried.
+If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.
+Please see the [Connecting with non-admin users](#connecting-with-non-admin-users) section below.
 > - Connecting to database nodes using CNAME aliases is not supported
 >
 > **Blue/Green Support Behaviour and Version Compatibility:**